Man arrested after bag containing woman's torso found in Encino; authorities search for his missing family members

 They say that the bag with the body part inside was found by a homeless man searching the dumpster for recyclables.

-Investigators did not believe that the woman's torso had been in the dumpster for more than two days.
+Investigators did not believe that the woman's torso had been in the dumpster for more than two days, and as of Thursday afternoon, the dismembered remains have not yet been identified.

-Hours later, as the Encino investigation continued, additional detectives were dispatched to a Tarzana residence in the 4100 block of Coldstream Terrace, which they said was connected to the body's discovery.
+Hours later, as the Encino investigation continued, additional detectives were dispatched to a Tarzana residence in the 4100 block of Coldstream Terrace.
+Police said the search was prompted by surveillance video evidence from Encino.

 With SkyCal overhead, the large house could be seen teeming with investigators throughout the late afternoon.